120090524/vlm_faithspd/README.md

-# SPD-Faith / CSE559: Spot-the-Difference Faithfulness Benchmark
+# CSE559: Spot-the-Difference Faithfulness Benchmark

 This repository is the CSE559 project workspace for studying **faithfulness in vision-language models (VLMs)** on spot-the-difference tasks.
 The project combines three directions: